fxm90/GradientLoadingBar/readme.md

 #### GradientActivityIndicatorView
 In case you don't want to add the loading bar onto the key-window, this framework provides the `GradientActivityIndicatorView`, which is a direct subclass of `UIView`.
-You can add the view to another view either inside the interface builder or programatically.
+You can add the view to another view either inside the interface builder or programmatically.

 E.g. View added as a subview to a `UINavigationBar` [![Example][navigation-bar-example--thumbnail]][navigation-bar-example]